labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

-:mod:`Builtin` --Builtins functions and exceptions 内建函数和异常
+:mod:`Builtin` --Builtins functions and exceptions
 ================================

 All built-in functions and exceptions are described here.
 They can also be obtained through the ``builtins`` module.